dcigor/bemyapp/bixby/README.md

 The projects shows how to connect to a security system and show and filter events of interest.
 For example: "show all cars detected last Sunday morning" or "show 5 events with people detected today" and etc...

+Additionaly it allows to search cameras by name and (in the future) by location.

+Additionally (in the future) it would cross-reference cameras and events to allow queries such as: "show buses from cameras in Seattle".

-In the future, it might be able to answer more detailed natural language queries, such as "which camera saw a man in red coat loitering this morning".
+In the future, it might be able to answer more detailed natural language queries, such as "which camera saw a man in red or orange coat loitering yesterday morning".

 Control camera: "pan gate camera to the left", "send this event to my inbox", ...

 This version is a prototype.

-1. The time-based queries are not implemented as I could not yer find time parser for ISO timestamps.
+1. The time-based queries are not implemented as I could not yet find time parser for ISO timestamps.

-2. The events are not live to avoid exposing the live servers till the security model is validated.
-Instead the list of events is hardcoded.
+2. The events and cameras are not live to avoid exposing the live servers till the security model is validated.
+Instead the lists of events and cameras are hardcoded.
+This will actually simplify testing, as this is now self-contained capsule that does not need the server access.

 3. Authentication and authorization are also not completed.

 4. The images in the events are live.

 5. More functionality (multi-camera support, email events, support for TV and etc) will be added in the future if the project proves business value.

 Folder structure:
-code/FindEvents.js  -  converts the list of events to bixby model code/lib/events.js  -  hardcoded test sampling of events
+code/event and code/camera  -  converts the mock lists of events and cameras to bixby model

+code/lib/event and /camera  -  hardcoded mock events and cameras

-models/concepts/Count.model.bxb		- concept models
+models/concepts/event and /camera	 - concept models for events, cameras and shared (such as Count)
-models/concepts/Description.model.bxb
-models/concepts/Timestamp.model.bxb
-models/concepts/Name.model.bxb
-models/concepts/EventName.model.bxb
-models/concepts/EventType.model.bxb
-models/concepts/Event.model.bxb

-models/actions/FindEvents.model.bxb - find events action
+models/actions/event and /camera - find events and find cameras actions

 resources/en-US/layout/macro - summary and detail layout templates